Discover how to convert color photographs to black and white with precision and control in Lightroom.

 • The Targeted Adjustment Tool works with either the point or parametric Tone Curve.

-In this Episode of the Complete Picture (Selective Coloring Techniques) I will explain two different methods for selectively colorizing an image to differentiate the subject from the background using Lightroom’s Develop module.
+In this episode of the Complete Picture, I will explain two different methods for selectively colorizing an image to differentiate the subject from the background using Lightroom’s Develop module.
 Note: the same effects could be attained using Bridge/Adobe Camera Raw/Photoshop.

 PSCS5 – To use a keyboard shortcut to select the Targeted Adjustment Tool while using a Hue/Saturation, Curves, or Black & White adjustment layer, choose Edit > Keyboard Shortcuts.
 Under the Shortcuts for “Tools” scroll the towards the bottom of the list to locate the “Targeted Adjustment Tool” line item and enter in your own custom keyboard shortcut.